oussama95boussaid/Behavioral-Cloning-Project/README.md

 <img src ="img/NvidiaNet.png">

+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This implied that the model was overfitting.

+To combat the overfitting, I added dropout layers into model and added more training data.

+The final step was to run the simulator to see how well the car was driving around track one.
+There were a few spots where the vehicle fell off the track.
+It turned out that the cv2 lib is reading images in BGR format, and the drive.py providing images in RGB.
+Thus I added the conversion from BGR to RGB after loading the images.

+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road video.mp4.

 **Validating the Network**

 In order to validate your network, you'll want to compare model performance on the training set and a validation set.
 The validation set should contain image and steering data that was not used for training.
 A rule of thumb could be to use 80% of your data for training and 20% for validation or 70% and 30%.
 Be sure to randomly shuffle the data before splitting into training and validation sets.